Skip to content

 }

-⚠️ Pitfall Warning: fgetc returns int, not char.
-If you use char to receive the return value, EOF (-1) will be truncated to a valid character value on some platforms, causing the loop to never end.
-This trap catches a new batch of beginners every year.
+⚠️ Watch Out: fgetc returns int instead of char.
+If you use char to receive the return value, on some platforms EOF (-1) will be truncated into a valid character value, causing the loop to never end.
+This pitfall catches a new batch of beginners every year.

 The printf Family